 Unfortunately though, there are also some horrendous food joints in Rome that are set up to do nothing more than rip off unsuspecting travelers.
 Tourists generally have more money in their pockets than the locals, are unfamiliar with what restaurants normally charge, and are sometimes less discerning about the food than people who live here.

 The worst experience this author has had in Rome was near Piazza Navona, being served a frozen supermarket spaghetti meal reheated in a microwave oven, and being charged nearly €30 just for that one plate of slop.

 Below are six tips to help you spot obvious tourist traps and avoid them.
 Of course not all of these warnings apply to every bad restaurant, and occasionally some good places have some of these attributes too, but below are some broad brush-strokes that can help you avoid the absolute worst end of the spectrum, and to enjoy the higher-quality, lower price food that the locals do.
-In reverse order:

-- There are pictures of the food
+- See if there are pictures of the food

 A habit beloved of fast food joints, not classy eateries.
 Ask yourself why any self-respecting Italian restaurant would need to show its local customers what a plate of rigatoni looks like?

 To avoid such places, just walk down the lanes or alleyways near the major attractions to find somewhere that avoids any of the telltale signs on this page, and you will likely have a wonderful dining experience.
 Sometimes 5 minutes’ walk is all it will take: for example from Piazza Navona head for five minutes down Via dei Coronari or Via del Governo Vecchio for and dive into the alleyways and tiny piazzas there to find some amazing authentic hole-in-the-wall places.